Autodesk-Forge/forge-model.properties-elements.filtering/README.md

 <img src="./help/query.png" width="800">

 5. After querying is completed, click **Load** button, only the elements that match the conditions will be loaded in the viewer.

-## Limitations

-The indexing of model have a lot of properties.
-This sample uses [JqueryBuilder](https://querybuilder.js.org/) for the users to input filtering conditions.
-Only a few properties options are initialized in [queryBuilder.js](./public/js/queryBuilder.js#L30-L161). you will need to add more yourself if needed.
-In addition, not all conditions are transformed to the query of Indexing API.  to add more conditions, follow the similar logic in the click event of [**query** button](./public/js/queryBuilder.js#L240-L295).

 ## Deployment